Skip to Content

 Most CDNs issue a warning prompt alerting you that your site will temporarily run slower.

-For established websites receiving thousands of hits daily, it would be better to use the custom purge to only clear a specific URL, rather than delete the cache of your entire website.
+For established websites receiving thousands of hits daily, it would be better to use the custom purge only to clear a specific URL rather than delete the cache of your entire website.

 Clear the Google cache of outdated content